 There was also a simplicity to their game that made them even more attractive to watch.
 Everything appeared so effortless and natural, with youngsters such as Frenkie de Jong and Matthijs de Ligt controlling more illustrious opponents at ease.
 But was it all just down to talent?
 Or did the underlying principles enforced by the coach make the team better than it’s individual parts?

 Cruyff once said that ‘football is a simple game, but playing simple football is the most difficult thing there is’.
-All the principles we will explore in this piece can be drawn back to one basic idea, but as Cruyff alluded to: the real challenge is in knowing how to apply it.
+So, what does it mean to play ‘simple football’?
+As we know, the game can actually be quite complicated.
+Effective coaching, therefore, must involve gathering as much detail as possible, before conceptualising the information so that it can be fed back to players in a clear and understandable manner.
+All the principles we will explore in this piece can be drawn back to one basic idea, but as Cruyff alluded to: the difficulty is in knowing how to apply it.

 Ultimately, the offensive side of football is defined by an objective, an obstacle, and a solution.
 The objective in possession is to progress the ball into the opponent’s goal, the obstacle is the opposing players, while the solution is to move the opposing players, creating enough space and time for ball progression.